 Responses to the natural world on my/our doorstep (and beyond): A Right Royal Visit, There’s Toads About, Yellow Bird’s Nest, Late Snow, Praising Limestone, Ground Nesting at Midsummer, Alienated Nature, Representing Invasive Species, Humankind and Ashkind/Shadow over the Ash

-On poems and stories about relationship with ‘the natural world’: Two Corvid Stories, Ted Hughes’ Crow and the Battle of the Birds , and Ted Hughes, Shaman of the Tribe? also Notes from the Tuning Fork, Ted Hughes and the Calder Valley, Part-1. and Part -2. and Part 3, and Part 4…
+On poems and stories about relationship with ‘the natural world’: Two Corvid Stories, Ted Hughes’ Crow and the Battle of the Birds, and Ted Hughes, Shaman of the Tribe? also Notes from the Tuning Fork, Ted Hughes and the Calder Valley, Part-1. also Part -2 and Part 3, and Part 4.

 On significant ‘spiritual’/magical/extra-ordinary encounters or relationships with other-than-human beings: Peregrine Dreams – 2, Equinox Greetings, Roe Deer Rite and The Common Kingfisher, a Personal Story, Birds and Me, Two Personal Stories

-Responses to books: see Natural Magic, on Nigel Pennick’s book of that name, Relational Magic on Susan Greenwood’s ‘Anthropology of Magic‘, Double Death on Deborah Bird Rose’s ‘Wild Dog Dreaming’, and The Bioregional Economy, a U.K View on Molly Scott Cato’s Bioregion book.
+Responses to books: see Natural Magic, on Nigel Pennick’s book of that name, Relational Magic on Susan Greenwood’s ‘Anthropology of Magic’, Double Death on Deborah Bird Rose’s ‘Wild Dog Dreaming’, The Bioregional Economy, a U.K View on Molly Scott Cato’s Bioregion book, and the self explanatory Handbook of Contemporary Animism, First Impressions.

-the Animist Blog Carnival – a linked discussion of themes chosen by contributors, published simultaneously at the beginning of each month.
-For example, I hosted the August 2013 ‘issue’, which has links to other animist’s contributions on Birds.
+The Animist Blog Carnival – is a linked discussion of themes chosen by contributors, published simultaneously at the beginning of each month.
+I hosted the August 2013 ‘issue’ on Birds, and the February 2014 ‘issue’ on Animist Ethics.

 The photograph of a Bee Orchid was taken at Conwy R.S.P.B reserve, in July 2012.
 Bee Orchids not only mimic the appearance of a female bee, but emit pheremones in order to lure male bees into ‘pseudocopulation’ as a method of pollination.
 The species’ northward spread is being monitored in relation to climate change.All photographs are my own unless otherwise stated.